 Review: You Need a Budget for Personal Finance

-The software shows budget information consolidated at the top of each month and YNAB has an autosave feature that saves data frequently.
-It is possible to restore your budget to previous versions if you make an error.
+The software shows budget information consolidated at the top of each month, and YNAB has an autosave feature that saves data frequently.
+You can also restore your budget to previous versions if you make an error.
 Other features include:

-- Easier printing
+- Easy printing

-- Switch between multiple budgets without restarting
+- Switching between multiple budgets without restarting

 - Account reconciliation wizard

-- No duplicate transactions with QIF import
+- No duplicate transactions with QIF file import

-- More flexible data export
+- Improved flexible data export

-To keep this information useful, you will need to enter or download transactions every few days or at a minimum, once a week.
+To keep this information useful, you will need to enter or download transactions every few days or, at a minimum, once a week.